tocttou/hacker-blog/_posts/2021-3-10-Myopia-Problems.md

 ---
 title: Open Problems in Myopia
 ---

 Coauthored with [Evan Hubinger](https://www.alignmentforum.org/users/evhub).

 *Crossposted from the [AI Alignment Forum](https://www.alignmentforum.org/posts/LCLBnmwdxkkz5fNvH/open-problems-with-myopia).
 May contain more technical jargon than usual.*

 Thanks to Noa Nabeshima for helpful discussion and comments.

-Thanks to Noa Nabeshima for helpful discussion and comments.